A teacher teaching a classroom of students

 Tuition Fees and Financial Support

-All tuition fees for Certificate in Education, Professional and Postgraduate Certificate in Education and Postgraduate Diploma in Education are funded via Student Finance England (SFE) for both full and part-time study (subject to meeting criteria).
+All tuition fees for Certificate in Education, Professional are funded via Student Finance England (SFE) for both full and part-time study (subject to meeting criteria).

 Go to Funding and Finance for Students for more information.